autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Functionality

-- The system can estimate the vehicle position with an error of ~10m in the world coordinate
+- The system can estimate vehicle position in the world coordinate within an error of ~10m.
 - With RTK attached, the accuracy can be improved to ~10cm
 - The system with this configuration can work without environment maps